dsh2dsh/zrepl/README.md

       key: "long and secret token"
     ```

+    By default all authenticated clients have remote access to `sink` and
+    `source` jobs.
+But it can be restricted using `client_keys` like:

+    ```yaml
+    jobs:
+      - name: "zdisk"
+        type: "sink"
+        # Restrict access to this job for listed remote clients
+        client_keys:
+          - "key1"
+          - "key2"
+          # and nobody else.
+    ```

   * All transports has been replaced by `local` and `http` transports.

     `local` transport configuration looks almost the same: